 To limit the negative impacts of construction projects on Ohio's waters, the Ohio EPA Division of Surface Water administers a permitting program designed to document construction activity in the state and require practices that keep pollutants out of the streams.
 The permitting program is mandated by the Clean Water Act and is part of the NPDES (National Pollutant Discharge Elimination System) program.
 Construction activities disturbing one or more acres of total land, or will disturb less than one acre of land but are part of a larger common plan of development or sale that will ultimately disturb one or more acres of land will need a permit to discharge storm water from the site.
-Most sites get permit coverage under the Ohio EPA's Construction General Permit #OHC000004 for discharge of storm water associated with construction activity.
+These sites must get permit coverage under the Ohio EPA's Construction General Permit #OHC000005 for discharge of storm water associated with construction activity.

 Ohio EPA's Construction General Permit (CGP)